ashleycampion/IrisDataSetProject/README.md

     <img src="./plots/linearRegression/covarianceMatrix.PNG" alt="covariance matrix" title="Covariance Matrix")>
 </div>
 <br>
-Which is closely followed by the correlation matrix (the diagonals here should of course be one, but this is not hte case here due to Python's floating point imprecision):
+Which is closely followed by the correlation matrix (the diagonals here should of course be one, but this is not the case here due to Python's floating point imprecision):
 <br>
 <div align="center">
     <img src="./plots/linearRegression/correlationMatrix.png" alt="correlation matrix" title="Correlation Matrix">